machinekoder/pickit-docs/docs/examples/build-a-showcase-demo-with-flex.rst

 where the robot base is located w.r.t. to the camera.
 This information is used to transform the object pick-frames into robot coordinates.
 A detailed description in robot-camera calibration can be found in the article :ref:`robot-camera-calibration`.
-Do not forget to save after the calibration is finished.

 Your first pick (Program the robot)
 -----------------------------------